HatmanStack/android-stocks/README.md

 ## Features

 <ul>
-<li>Sentiment Analysis: The app performs sentiment analysis on news articles using a custom bag-of-words strategy and NLP techniques.
+<li>Sentiment Analysis: The app performs sentiment analysis on news articles using a custom bag-of-words strategy and <b>FinBERT</b>.
 It determines the sentiment (positive, negative, or neutral) associated with the news article.</li>
 <li>Multivariate Logistic Regression: The app combines sentiment analysis results with other metrics, such as price and volume, to perform multivariate logistic regression.
 This regression model helps forecast market movements over varied time frames.</li>
 <li>Market Forecast: Based on the results of the multivariate logistic regression, the app provides forecasts for market movements.
 These forecasts can assist users in making informed investment decisions.</li>
 <li>Off-Device Calculations: All the complex calculations required for sentiment analysis and multivariate logistic regression are performed off-device.
 This ensures that the app remains fast and responsive, as the heavy computational tasks are handled by serverless microservices.</li>